graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Verfies that the arguments defined on fields of interfaces are also defined on fields of implementing types, pursuant to GraphQL specifications.

+### 28. APIs marked obsolete since v5 have been removed

+- `GraphQLMetadataAttribute.InputType` has been replaced with `InputTypeAttribute`.
+- `GraphQLMetadataAttribute.OutputType` has been replaced with `OutputTypeAttribute`.
+- `ErrorInfoProviderOptions.ExposeExceptionStackTrace` has been replaced with `ExposeExceptionDetails` and `ExposeExceptionDetailsMode`.

+See prior migration documents for more details concerning these changes.